-On the left and right there is a 1/4 inch thread for attaching various accessories.
-Above, I demonstrated a Nikon Z6 II camera with a SmallRig cage – in this way there are no problems for attaching accessories.
-However, not everyone has a cage, and it is necessary to fix, for example, a video sender and / or a monitor.
+On the left and right, there is a 1/4 inch thread for attaching various accessories.
+Above, I demonstrated a Nikon Z6 II camera with a Small Rig cage – in this way, there are no problems connecting accessories.
+However, not everyone has a cage, and it is necessary to fix it, for example, a video sender or a monitor.
 In this case, these connectors on the head will come to the rescue.

-The tripod pad is quite long, equipped with rubber pads for a secure fit and a spring-loaded pin to prevent the camera from turning.
-Site of 501pl standard.
+The tripod pad is quite long, equipped with rubber pads for a secure fit and a spring-loaded pin to prevent the camera from turning – site of 501 pl standard.

-I was especially pleased with the presence of a 3/8 screw, which is stored directly under the platform and there is also a place for a 1/4 inch screw.
+I was especially pleased with the presence of a 3/8 screw, which is stored directly under the platform, and there is also a place for a 1/4 inch screw.

 You may also like to read: Phone Monopod: 9 Best Cell Phone Monopod for Photography and Videos.

-Get Benro Connect (MCT28AFS2PRO) on Amazon for $249.95 – Purchase Link.
+Get Benro Connect (MCT28AF S2 PRO) on Amazon for $249.95 – Purchase Link.

 Thank you all for your attention.
 I will be glad to receive your comments.